 A summer associate in 2012 and a law clerk during her last year of law school at the George Washington University Law School, L'Kel joined the firm on a full-time basis upon graduation.
-As an associate in the Health Law and Federal Grants practice groups, she assists with the review and revision of bylaws, affiliation agreements, and other contracts.
-[Full Bio]
+Now a Senior Associate in the Health Law and Federal Grants practice groups, she assists with the review and revision of bylaws, affiliation agreements, and other contracts.

 Certificates of Attendance are available for all webinars (both live and recorded) for the registered attendee upon completion of the webinar.

 A blank Certificate of Attendance will be available for organizations to issue to attendees that viewed the webinar (either live or on-demand).
 Due to the online nature of the training course, Feldesman Tucker Leifer Fidell LLP does not certify that the attendee actually viewed the course.
 A supervisor at the organization should sign the certificate, and therefore, certifies that the attendee viewed the course.